Pythonaire/HAP-Python-RFM69/README.md

 Connect  RFM69 433 MHz devices with the Apple Homekit.

 This implementation has two parts: The HAP-Python Gateway and a 433MHzBridge to requests and receive data to/from 433MHz devices.
+The examples here are a simple weather sensor and a switch to control a sprinkler.

 ## Equipment